aymenhafeez/strange-attractor-visualiser/README.md

 * Density colouring to show point distribution
 * Background on each attractor with information on how each parameter affects it's shape
-* Presets parameter values to generate interesting shapes
+* Preset parameter values to generate interesting shapes
 * Trajectory animation